Let's learn how to perfectly cook Corn on the Cob in the Instant Pot Pressure Cooker, which is easier and faster than ever.

 - Sour cream and chives.

-- Cajun spice butter & lime
+- Cajun spiced butter and lime

 - Tajin seasoning and lime